Genivia/RE-flex/doc/index.md

 (encoded in UTF-8) to bracket lists \ref reflex-pattern-unicode should be enabled.

-An inverted Unicode character class is constructed by subtracting the character class from the Unicode range U+0000 to U+D7FF and U+E000 to U+10FFFF.
+An negated Unicode character class is constructed by subtracting the character class from the Unicode range U+0000 to U+D7FF and U+E000 to U+10FFFF.

 Character class operations can be chained together in a bracket list.
 The